-Liver Cancer Tourneys
+Liver Cancer Journeys

 Liver cancer can be overwhelming.
-It is the third leading cause of cancer death worldwide and has a correspondingly low five-year survival rate -only about 20% in the U.S. This creates a significant impact on the global healthcare system.
+It is the third leading cause of cancer death worldwide and has correspondingly low five-year survival rates -only about 20% in the U.S. This has a significant impact on the global healthcare system.
 It is, after all, one of the few cancers with rising incidence - while, after years of tremendous effort, incidence for most other cancers has been falling.
-At Global Liver Institute, we are committed to doubling the five-year survival rate for liver cancers around the world by 2030.
-We must employ the tools that already exist to increase prevention and early detection.